drowe67/radae/README.md

 # Notes

-1. Issue: ~We would like smooth degredation from high SNR to low SNR, rather than training and operating at one SNR.
-Currently if trained at 10dB, not as good as model trained at 0dB when tested at 0dB.
-Also, if trained at 0dB, quality is reduced when tested on high SNR channel, compared to model trained at high SNR.~  This has been dealt with by training at a range of SNRs.

-1. Issue: ~occasional pops in output speech (e.g. model01/03/04, vk5dgr_test 0 and 100dB, model03 all 100dB).
-Speaker depedence, e.g. predictor struggling with uneven pitch tracks of some speakers?
-Network encountering data it hasn't seen before?
-Some bug unrealted to training?~ model05 with multipath in loop is pop free

 1. Issue: vk5dgr_test.wav sounds poorer than LPCNet/wav/all.wav - same speaker, but former much louder.

 1. Test: Multipath with no noise should mean speech is not impaired, as no "symbol errors".

 1. Test: co-channel interference, interfering sinusoids, and impulse noise, non-flat passband.

-1. Test: level sensitivity, do we need/assume amplitude normalisation?

 1. Test: Try vocoder with several speakers and background noise.
    + can hear some whitsles on vk5dgr_test.wav with vanilla fargan (maybe check if I have correct version)

 1. Can we include maximum likelyhood detection in rx side of the bottelneck?
 E.g. a +2 received means very likely +1 was transmitted, and shouldn't have the same weight in decoding operation as a 0 received.
 Probability of received symbol.

+1. Look at bottleneck vectors, PCA, any correlation?
+Ameniable to VQ?
+Further dim reduction?
+VQ would enable comparative test using classical FEC methods.

+1. How can we apply interleaving, e.g./ just spread symbol sover a longer modem frame, or let network spread them.

+1. Diversity in frequency - classical DSP or with ML in the loop?

+1. Sweep different latent dimensions and choose best perf for given SNR.

+1. Naming thoughts (what is it):
+   * Neural modem - as network selects constellation, or "neural speech modem"
+   * Neural channel coding - as network takes features and encoders them for transmisison of the channel
+   * Radio VAE or Radio AE - don't feel this has much to do with variational autoencoders
+   * Joint source and channel coding

+1. Issue: ~We would like smooth degredation from high SNR to low SNR, rather than training and operating at one SNR.
+Currently if trained at 10dB, not as good as model trained at 0dB when tested at 0dB.
+Also, if trained at 0dB, quality is reduced when tested on high SNR channel, compared to model trained at high SNR.~  This has been dealt with by training at a range of SNRs.

+1. Issue: ~occasional pops in output speech (e.g. model01/03/04, vk5dgr_test 0 and 100dB, model03 all 100dB).
+Speaker depedence, e.g. predictor struggling with uneven pitch tracks of some speakers?
+Network encountering data it hasn't seen before?
+Some bug unrealted to training?~ model05 with multipath in loop is pop free

+1. ~Test: level sensitivity, do we need/assume amplitude normalisation? ~ Yes - have used pilots to normalise amplitude

 1. ~Plot scatter diagram of Tx to see where symbols are being mapped.~